codeat3/blade-emblemicons/README.md

 ## Blade Icons

-Blade Carbon Icons uses Blade Icons under the hood.
+Blade Emblemicons uses Blade Icons under the hood.
 Please refer to [the Blade Icons readme](https://github.com/blade-ui-kit/blade-icons) for additional functionality.
 We also recommend to [enable icon caching](https://github.com/blade-ui-kit/blade-icons#caching) with this library.

 ## Configuration

-Blade Carbon Icons also offers the ability to use features from Blade Icons like default classes, default attributes, etc. If you'd like to configure these, publish the `blade-emblemicons.php` config file:
+Blade Emblemicons also offers the ability to use features from Blade Icons like default classes, default attributes, etc. If you'd like to configure these, publish the `blade-emblemicons.php` config file:

 ```bash
 php artisan vendor:publish --tag=blade-emblemicons-config